-Fortunately, one can reduce Baker's bound using the technique of numerical Diophantine approximations.
+Fortunately, one can reduce Baker's bound using the technique of numerical Diophantine approximation introduced by Baker and Davenport~\cite{BD69}.
 This reduction is described in detail in \cite{BH96,BH99,Ha00} in the context of the Diophantine equation of Thue.
 Recall that this is the equation of the form ${f(x,y)=A}$, where the ${f(x,y)\in \Z[x,y]}$ is a $\Q$-irreducible form of degree ${n\ge 3}$, and~$A$ is a non-zero integer.
 In~\cite{BH98} the method was extended to the superelliptic Diophantine equations.
-Here we adapt this reduction method to the modular curves.
+Here we adapt this reduction method to modular curves.

 Several observations are to be made.

 \begin{enumerate}